 But if it is at best incomplete as a work of unbiased journalism, there is no question about Red Star Over China‘s value to the Communists as propaganda.
 “Red Star created Mao as a national and global political personality before there was such a thing as Maoism,” writes Julia Lovell.
 A bestseller in the West upon its publication, its impact would be felt all over the world for decades to come.

 Unusually for a book originally published in English, Red Star Over China was most influential of all inside China itself.
 An underground press in Shanghai ran off 50,000 copies of a Chinese edition within months of the English one.
 These were passed from hand to hand until they had fallen apart, whereupon more copies were printed, despite the best efforts of Chiang Kai-shek to find and stop the presses.
-As he well recognized, the book was a more potent weapon for Mao than a thousand airplanes or tanks.
+As he well recognized, the book was a more potent weapon for Mao than a hundred airplanes or a thousand tanks.
 Countless mostly young Chinese became committed Communists after reading it.
 “It pushed me onto the road of resistance and revolution,” remembers one.
 “Snow and Red Star Over China were torches in the darkness,” says another.
 “Red Star was a fierce shaft of light, illuminating the way forward for young people struggling in the dark,” says a third.
 “It told me about the area in China where men and women lived equally; it opened new horizons for me,” says a woman.
 Thousands upon thousands responded to its call by traveling to Yan’an, pilgrims following their holy book to their own version of Mecca.
 There they swelled the ranks of Mao’s armies.
-Small wonder that Snow, who only grew more sanguinely uncritical of the Communists as the years went by, had half of his ashes interred after his death in 1972 on the grounds of Peking University, with the epitaph “an American friend of the Chinese people.”
+Small wonder that Snow had half of his ashes interred after his death in 1972 on the grounds of Peking University, with the epitaph “an American friend of the Chinese people.”

 Yet Red Star Over China was out of date in one very important way before it even appeared in a Chinese edition.
-Some weeks prior to that event, the contest of wills between Chiang Kai-shek and Mao Zedong was obscured by a more pressing existential crisis: having gotten its way with such ease in Manchuria five years earlier, Japan elected to invade Inner China itself.
+Some weeks prior to that event, the contest of wills between Chiang Kai-shek and Mao Zedong was obscured by an even more urgent existential crisis: having gotten its way with such ease in Manchuria five years earlier, Japan elected to invade Inner China itself.